MicrosoftDocs/microsoft-community-training/microsoft-community-training/get-started/GA-Version-Migration/Enable-API-using-S2S-for-GA.md

 ms.service: azure
 ---

-# Enable APIs using S2S
+# Enable APIs using Service to Service Authentication (S2S)
 If you have been using Community Training (CT) APIs in public preview version and intend to continue using them with GA version, then following this documentation will help you accomplish that.
 Community Training (CT) APIs support Service to Service (S2S) authentication to allow any external service to call the APIs without requiring a user to explicitly login to any CT instance.
 Please follow below steps to call CT APIs using S2S